vlabella/PowerGLE/README.md

 PowerGLE creates many temporary files while creating each figure that are left on the computer after the application closes.
 This allows for quick retrieval of the GLE code outside of the PowerPoint application.  *These temporary files are not needed by PowerGLE since all the GLE code is stored within the PowerPoint presentation.*

-PowerGLE writes all the GLE code to a temporary sub-folder within the folder that contains the current presentation.
+A relative temporary root folder is utilized by default as a sub-folder within the folder that contains the current presentation.
 The default name for this sub-folder is `PowerGLE\<presentation_name>`, where `<presentation_name>` is the filename (with extension) of the active presentation, where the `.` is replaced by `_`.
 Within this sub-folder, each GLE figure's code and output files are contained within its own sub-folder named the figure name.
 The default name for each figure is `figure_#`, where `#` is a number.
 For example, for a PowerPoint presentation named `My Presentation.pptm` these folders would look like

     .\PowerGLE\My Presentation_pptm\figure_1
     .\PowerGLE\My Presentation_pptm\figure_2